 The combination of T-VEC plus ipilimumab was compared with ipilimumab alone in patients with advanced melanoma.
 The primary endpoint of this study was overall response rate, which was significantly improved in the T-VEC plus ipilimumab arm (39%) as compared with the ipilimumab arm (18%).
 This study did not report data for overall survival, as patients were still being followed at the time of its publication.
 However, progression-free survival data was improved with the T-VEC + ipilimumab combination (8.2 months), as compared with the ipilimumab group (6.4 months).

 While studies are still ongoing, these data are not encouraging.
-In clinical practice, T-VEC is not likely to be widely used in conjunction with checkpoint inhibitor therapy and has not been approved for use either alone or in combination with checkpoint inhibitors in Australia.
+In clinical practice, T-VEC is not likely to be used in conjunction with PD-1 inhibitor therapy to enhance the efficacy of the PD-1 inhibitor.

 Cytotoxic therapies